It's right for you if...

 High tech, high value

 Marlin looks and feels great.
-It’s packed with features usually found only on more expensive bikes, like a stylish frame with internal cable routing, which can help your cables last longer by protecting them from the elements.
+It’s packed with features usually found only on more expensive bikes, like a stylish frame with internal shift cable and brake hose routing, which can help your cables last longer by protecting them from the elements.

 Going for a long ride?
 Rack mounts make carrying accessories a breeze.

 Locked suspension means your fork remains inactive, increasing pedaling efficiency.
 Perfect for extended road sections where efficiency is more important than bump absorption.

 Rear kickstand mount

 Chainstay mounts make it easy to install a rear kickstand that stays out of your way and supports bikes of all sizes.
 No more laying or leaning.

 - Alpha Silver Aluminum, internal routing, chainstay disc brake mount, rack and kickstand mount, 135x5mm QR